 Symptoms of a Bad Trip

-The signs of a bad trip depend on many variables.
-They include substance, dosage, setting, and individual body chemistry.
+What a user experiences as a challenging trip can vary widely depending on the substance ingested, dosage, setting, and the person’s individual body chemistry.
 Here are some common examples:

 Bad Mushroom Trip Symptoms